dilipkumar2k6/twitter-system-design/README.md

     - Total image size in 5 years: 120TB
 ### Data Sharding
 - Shard key: tweetId
-- Limits per shard: 1TB
+- Limits per shard: 2TB
-- Total shards: 5
+- Total shards: 91/2 TB ~ 46
 - Keep 3 replicas in each shards to handle failover
+- Total storage: 273Tb
 - Do write on majority i.e. compromise on consistencies and use eventual consistencies.
 - I.e in CAP, use AP system
 # User timeline service
-## Feed generation
+## Run time feed generation
 - retrieve  all userids given user follows
 - Retrieve latest, most popular, and relevant tweets for followed userids.
 These are potential tweets can be shown to user
 - Rank these tweets based on relevance to user.
 This represent user's current feed
 - Store this feed in the cache and return top posts (say 20) to be rendered on user's timeline
 - Frontend can make paginated api call to fetch next `20` tweets

 Q. How to update new incoming posts from people user follow?
-A:
 - If user is online, we should have mechanism to rank and add the newer posts to her feed.
 - We can periodically (say every 5 minutes) perform the above steps to rank and add the newer posts to user's feed.
 - User can be notified about new feed